 Zweig is the author of Your Money and Your Brain, one of the first texts to examine the neuroscience tied to investing and edited the 2003 revision of Benjamin Graham’s acclaimed book The Intelligent Investor.
 Prior to the Wall Street Journal, he worked at leading publications such as Forbes, Money, and Time as a columnist and editor.

-After meeting with BBA students from the Investment Banking Club and other finance student groups, in addition to graduate students from the School’s Hawk Center for Applied Security Analysis and other MBA students, he was especially impressed that WSB students were able to discuss his unique insights into smart investing at a high level.
+After meeting with BBA students from the Investment Banking Club and other finance student groups, in addition to graduate students from the School’s Hawk Center for Investment Analysis and other MBA students, he was especially impressed that WSB students were able to discuss his unique insights into smart investing at a high level.